datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    :workdir: dl-101/DataLad-101
    :cast: 04_collaboration

-   $ datalad save -m "add note about installing from paths and recursive installations"
+   $ datalad save -m "add note about cloning from paths and recursive datalad get"

 .. gitusernote::

-   A dataset that is installed from an existing source, e.g., a path or URL, it the DataLad equivalent of a *clone* in Git.
+   A dataset that is cloned from an existing source, e.g., a path or URL, it the DataLad equivalent of a *clone* in Git.